 Conclusion

 There is limited data on the impact of intensive exercise on the progression of valvular heart disease.
 Mild to moderate valvular disease is compatible with intensive exercise in most individuals.
-Individuals with symptoms and severe valvular dysfunction should abstain from competitive sport until corrective surgery.
+Individuals with symptoms and severe valvular dysfunction should abstain from competitive sport with view to reassessment after corrective surgery.

 Figure Legends